jquery/learn.jquery.com/page/jquery-ui/environments/bower.md

 </html>
 ```

 From here, you can hook jQuery UI's files into your own custom build system to concatenate and minify your resources for production.
-If you're a RequireJS user, checkout our [guide on how to use jQuery UI with AMD](/jquery-ui/environments/amd/).
+If you're a RequireJS user, check out our [guide on how to use jQuery UI with AMD](/jquery-ui/environments/amd/).